ibm-cloud-architecture/refarch-integration/docs/icp/troubleshooting.md

 $ kubectl describe deployment
 ```

+## Error while getting cluster info
-## Try to do 'kubectl cluster-info': failed: error: You must be logged in to the server (the server has asked for the client to provide credentials)
+Try to do 'kubectl cluster-info': failed: error: You must be logged in to the server (the server has asked for the client to provide credentials)
 Be sure to have use the settings from the 'configure client'.
 Be sure the cluster name / IP address are mapped in /etc/hosts
 Be sure to have a ca.crt into